NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-1. Nakonfigurujte akci kontroleru, aby odpovídala `/error` cestě:
+1. Configure a controller action to respond to the `/error` route:

     ::: moniker range=">= aspnetcore-3.0"